vanderbilt-redcap/map2gps-module/README.md

 ## Setting up the module

-This module requires a Google API in order to use Google Maps.
+This module requires a Google API Key in order to connect to Google Maps.
 This can be obtained by following the instructions here: [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 ## Changes
 - v1.0 - Initial Release